fitfulg/ffm-cli/README.md

 # Find For Me CLI

 This custom CLI let's you waste a little of your precious time to add some cheatsheet note of your favourite programming language.
+It later becomes a fast resource to find that forgoten cheatsheet by just typing some easy command insted of going to the browser and search for any docs or stackoverflow

+## Installation (in progress)

 ## Usage: